-04.32
+04.32 or 04.33

 LEGAL: HB 253 CREATES A NEW SECTION OF KRS 158 PROHIBITING DISTRICTS FROM UTILIZING A THREE-CUEING SYSTEM BY THE 2029-2030 SCHOOL YEAR AND TO REQUIRE INTERDISCIPLINARY EARLY CHILDHOOD THROUGH GRADE FIVE EDUCATORS TO COMPLETE A SCIENCE OF READING PROFESSIONAL LEARNING PROGRAM BY JUNE 30, 2029.
 THIS BILL CONTAINS AN EMERGENCY CLAUSE AND IS IN EFFECT AS OF APRIL 10, 2026.